kluete/lxUtils/README.md

     make

-## Source Formatting

-* I use 8-char tabs, not spaces.
-So there.

 ## Misc

 * I started writing these for a language-teaching software called "Linguamix", which is where the "lx"-prefix came from.
+* source code is formatted with 8-char tabs, not spaces.
+So there.
 * source files inevitably end wih the comment
     // nada mas
   ever since I used a macro-assembler that wouldn't flush the disk cache correctly, so on crash my source files would be missing a sector's worth of data.